FlorentBoxus/FlorentBoxus/README.md

 - 🌍 **Based in**: Liège, Belgium | Currently in Montreal, Canada
 - 📚 **Studying at**: Polytechnique Montreal (Exchange program from University of Liège)
 - 📧 **Get in Touch**: [florent.boxus@gmail.com](mailto:florent.boxus@gmail.com)
-- 💡 **Interests**: Signal Processing, Robotics, Control Theory, Neuromorphic Engineering
+- 💡 **Interests**: Signal Processing, Robotics, Control Theory, Neuromorphic Engineering, machine learning
 - 🤝 **Open to Collaborations**: Always excited to explore new projects in diverse fields, from electronics to AI applications.

 ---